kachayev/camille-sql/README.md

 ## TODO

+- [ ] Network encoding logic baked into DTO object is such a bad idea...
+Instead of `toByteBuf` method for each message type, the logic should be implemented in a single encoder with dynamic type-based dispatch
 - [ ] SSL, password authentication
 - [ ] Propage errors (like, wrong queries) to the client instead of re-openning the connection
 - [ ] Additional SQL features, like `show databases`, `show tables`